-We use data from the simulations in the previous section (see Fig. 3A) to investigate the evolution of hybrid fitness.
-We evaluate the effect of standing variation on hybrid fitness by calculating the difference in mean and maximum relative hybrid fitness between simulations that were initiated with and without standing variation.
-The results of these simulations with respect to mean fitness are plotted in Figure 4 A & B. We discuss the maximum fitness results below but plot results in the supplementary material.
+We use data from the simulations in the previous section (see Fig. 3A) to evaluate the effect of standing variation on hybrid fitness by calculating the difference in mean and maximum relative hybrid fitness between simulations that were initiated with and without standing variation.
+The results of these simulations with respect to mean fitness are plotted in Figure 4 A & B. We discuss the maximum fitness results below but plot results in the supplementary material (figure S?).

 The simulations reveal that standing variation improves mean hybrid fitness when parental populations adapt to similar optima, but reduces hybrid fitness when parents undergo divergent adaptation.
 This result is caused by environment-specific consequences of segregation variance on hybrid fitness (Fig. 4C).
-When the hybrid phenotype distribution is centred at the phenotypic optimum, any variation around the optimum is deleterious; in this case the ideal circumstance is to have no variation at all such that all hybrids lie exactly on the optimum.
-By contrast, when the hybrids fall in a fitness valley between optima, some variation is beneficial with respect to mean hybrid fitness.
-This is because phenotypic variation in hybrids causes some fortunate individuals to approach an optimum (see Fig. 1C).
-Maximum hybrid fitness—here the relative mean fitness of the top 5 % of hybrids—is not affected by standing variation under parallel selection, and is reduced by standing variation under divergent selection (Fig. S5).
+When the hybrid phenotype distribution is centred at the phenotypic optimum, as it is under parallel selection, theta=0, any variation around the optimum is deleterious; in this case mean hybrid fitness is maximized when there is no variation at all such that all hybrids lie exactly on the optimum.
+By contrast, when the hybrids fall in a fitness valley between parental optima, some variation is beneficial with respect to mean hybrid fitness.
+This is because phenotypic variation in hybrids causes some individuals with extreme phenotypes to approach an optimum (see Fig. 1C).
+Maximum hybrid fitness—here measured as the relative mean fitness of the top 5 % of hybrids to reduce stochasticity between replicate simulations—is not affected by standing variation under parallel selection, and is reduced by standing variation under divergent selection (Fig. S5).

-These results indicate that the effect of standing variation is to make mutation-order speciation more difficult and ecological speciation relatively easier, compared when adaptation is from only new mutation.
+These results indicate that the effect of standing variation is to make mutation-order speciation more difficult and ecological speciation relatively easier, compared to when adaptation is from only new mutation.
 We emphasize that this conclusion relates to the equilibrium conditions after populations have reached the phenotypic optima in their new environments (see Fig. S6 for plots of hybrid fitness over time).
 Given that standing variation causes adaptation to proceed more quickly, conclusions about the effect of standing variation on speciation are sensitive to the time at which measurements are made.

 The predictions of this section are readily testable.
 Sexual populations could be challenged with independently adapting to similar or different optima with varying amounts of ancestral standing variation (i.e., manipulate number of founding ‘strains’).
 Following adaptation, populations can be hybridized and the fitness of hybrids measured in the parental environment(s) (e.g., Ono et al. [2017]).
 Under parallel evolution, the simulations predict that intermediate quantities of standing variation lead to highest mean hybrid fitness, whereas standing variation is expected to universally reduce hybrid fitness under divergent selection.
 Simultaneous investigation of maximum hybrid fitness and phenotypic segregation variance would be an important addition.